-Tailored training programs – these events are designed to meet the training needs of a particular group.
+Tailored training programs – we enjoy tailoring training to meet the identified needs of a particular group.

 This course guides practitioners in how to develop, deliver, supervise, and evaluate safe and effective Bush Adventure Therapy experiences.
 Specifically, the course prepares practitioners to combine an intentional use of nature contact, physical activity and group work towards client-directed therapeutic outcomes within a comprehensive psychological safety net.

 The course is delivered over two years with year one matched to graduate certificate and graduate diploma levels and year two to masters level.
 Content is delivered through a range of mediums including online Sessions, Intensive hands-on training blocks, supervised field placements and one to one professional supervision.

 We value ongoing professional supervision in our own roles as practitioners.
 Adventure Works offers a range of supervision services to support others in their work.
 Our approach to supervision is based on nurturing self awareness, building reflective practice and encouraging a culture of ongoing professional development for all people who work with people*.
 Because outdoor practitioners tend to be away a lot, Adventure Works provides phone- or online webcam supervision if needed, including out of hours.
 Contact Adventure Works for a conversation about your supervision needs.

 Individual supervision – 1:1 supervision provided face to face or online.
 At the outset, the practitioner and supervisor will decide the frame and goals of supervision.

 Peer supervision – supervision provided to a practitioner peer group, either face to face or online.
 In these sessions, the frame in which supervision takes place may be developed with the organisation or with the practitioners participating in supervision prior to the first session.